jlgerber/rustclass/lesson_02.md

     }
 }
 ```
 Of course i really phoned it in here.
-We dont use String for error types as it has no semantic information.
+We don't use String for error types as it has no semantic information.
 By the way, results must be used